WHAT IS HIPAA?

-You are invited to register in the NeuroCognitive Research Institute Research Registry.
-Our goals are to learn more about how to prevent and treat neurocognitive disease using case-control studies.
-This means we are looking to compare both patients with healthy individuals.
-Whether you have an illness or you are of good health, you can be included in our registry.
-By submitting your information via our online form, you are granting permission for us to add your information to our secure research database.
-If you are eligible for a study or studies, we will contact you to see if you are interested in participating.
-You may say “no” at any time to any study; receiving a phone call does not obligate you to anything.
-It also does not mean you are required to fill out any forms.
-Your information will only be shared with investigators within the NCRI.
-Only study personnel with HIPAA training are eligible to contact you.
+You are invited to register in the NCRI Research Registry.
+The goal of the registry is to collect information from people who interested in participating our research projects.
+Our studies seek to compare patients with a diagnosed neurological condition to healthy individuals.
+Whether you have a neurological illness or you are of good health, you can be included in our registry.
+By submitting your information via our online form, you are granting permission for us to add your information to our secure online research database.
+If you are eligible for a study or studies, we will contact you for scheduling a brief phone screen based on certian inclusion/exclusion criteria.
+You may decide not to participate at any time and receiving a phone call does not obligate you to continue.
+The screening does not require you to fill out any forms.
+Your information is kept strictly confidential and only study personnel with HIPAA training are eligible to contact you.

-Filling out the NCRI registry form will take no more than 10 minutes.
+Filling out the NCRI registry form will likely take you about 10 minutes.

 There are no payments, fees or costs associated with filling out the NCRI registry form.

-If you have read this form and have decided to participate in ANY of our projects, please understand your participation is voluntary and you have the right to withdraw your consent or discontinue participation at any time without penalty or loss of benefits to which you are otherwise entitled.
+Your participation is voluntary and you have the right to withdraw your consent or discontinue participation at any time without penalty or loss of benefits to which you are otherwise entitled.
 This means you can change your mind.
 You also have the right to refuse to answer particular questions (this can be any question or questions).
 Your individual privacy will always be maintained in all published and written data resulting from the study.
 You will NEVER be personally linked with your data (called de-identifying).
 When we see your data, we will not know from whom it came.
-Your data will remain de-identified.
+Your data will always remain de-identified.